jrasmusson/swiftui/Dataflow/HowItWorks/README.md

 }
 ```

+- @State tracks the stack of variables locally within our views
 - Works on with value types (no classes).
-- Tracks state local to the view.
+- Is good to define as `private` so its clear that is state local only to this view.
- - Good to define with `private`.
-- Use for tracking local view state within that view of the app.
+- Use @State for tracking local view state within your app.

 ### Links that help